AlveeJalal/it610FinalProject/README.md

 ### Precautions
-* Ensure all scripts are run in the EXACT ORDER mentioned (index_starter.sh->server_starter.sh->dashboard_starter.sh) and let each script finish before starting the next
 * Ensure the ENTIRE installment is done on ONE terminal/session/tab.
-* Ensure firewall rules are NOT blocking ports 443, 5601, 55000, 9200, 1514/1515, 514
+* Ensure the following ports are not being used or blocked by firewall rules: 443, 5601, 55000, 9200, 1514/1515, 514
 * Ensure the `wazuh-certificates.tar` file is present with the installer files - this is needed to assign and verify certificated for security
+* Ensure credentials and config files are updated accordingly
 ## Component/features Breakdown

 ### indexer_starter.sh,  server_starter.sh,  dashboard_starter.sh